Hifumi Abe: 2014 World Junior Championships

-Abe was a favourite coming into the 2014 World Junior Championships in Fort Lauderdale.
+Abe was a favourite coming into the 2014 World Juniors Championships in Fort Lauderdale.
 He was one of the few youth Olympic champions in the tournament.

-En route to the final, he defeated all his opponents by ippon in two and a half minutes or less, with the exception of future World Champion An Baul in Round 2.
+En route to the final, he defeated all his opponents by ippon in two and a half minutes or less, with the exception of future World Champion An Ba-ul in Round 2.
 They were separated by a single shido.

 In the final, Abe was against Russia's Egor Mgdsyan.
 Abe was ahead in the first two and a half minutes, scoring a waza-ari and a yuko.
 However, Mgdsyan managed to gain two waza-aris in just 45 seconds, effectively securing ippon and defeating Abe, leaving the latter to settle for silver.